seanhess/angularjs-typescript/README.md

 - minify JS
 - concat libraries

-TEST
-- are source maps working?

-The problem is that I'm registering it at a different place.
-In the main file.
-That's not the normal way you do it.

-Angular team DID say they would switch to ES6 modules.

-"The Future of AngularJS" - https://docs.google.com/presentation/d/1Gv-dvU-yy6WY7SiNJ9QRo9XayPS6N2jtgWezdRpoI04/edit?pli=1#slide=id.p
-    - new dependency injection based on es6 modules
-    - easier to share modules
-    - future: module "myStuff" {}

 Application Dependencies
 ------------------------

-Angular works most seamlessly with a global scope, with all application code concatenated or included in multiple script tags.
-It's module system helps resolve any conflicts, and Typescript takes us rest of the way there.
+Angular works most easily with a global scope, with all application code concatenated or included in multiple script tags.

-PROBLEM: you can't both use `require` and expect to compile everything

-PROBLEM: I want to be able to `require` generic javascript code and use it, via NPM.
-But does that really matter?
-Like what even?
-It's MUCH more likely you'll be dealing with Angular services, jQuery plugins, etc. They aren't bootstrapped anyway.

-NEEDS
-[ ] compile everything at once
-[ ] include everything automatically
-[ ] Bootstrapping all in the same file

-CONCAT FILES
-only works if the file has no require statements in it
+You can assume that app.ts is included first, then all application code second.
+You can `require` code from NPM within any file, and it browserify will make it work.

 Dependencies
 ------------